Newcastle-under-Lyme

-Toponym
+Toponymy

 The name "Newcastle" is derived from a mid-12th century motte and bailey that was built after King Stephen granted lands in the area to Ranulf de Gernon, Earl of Chester; the land was known for his support during the civil war known as The Anarchy.

 The element Lyme is found throughout the locality, such as in Lyme Brook and the Forest of Lyme.
 This ultimately derives from a Brythonic word related to the modern Welsh "llwyf", meaning elm.
 Elm trees covered an extensive area across the present day counties of Cheshire, Staffordshire and parts of Derbyshire.

 History

 12th–19th centuries

 Newcastle was not recorded in the 1086 Domesday Book, as it grew up around a 12th-century castle built during the 1140s, but it must have gained rapid importance, as a charter, known solely through a reference in another charter to Preston, was given to the town by Henry II in 1173.
 The new castle superseded an older fortress at Chesterton, about 2 mi to the north, whose ruins were visible up to the end of the 16th century.

-In 1235 Henry III turned the town into a free borough, granting a guild and other privileges.
+In 1235 Henry III turned the town into a free borough, granting a guild merchant and other privileges.
 In 1251 he leased it under a fee farm grant to the burgesses.
 In 1265 Newcastle was granted by the Crown to Simon de Montfort and later to Edmund Crouchback, through whom it passed to Henry IV.
 In John Leland's time the castle had disappeared "save one great Toure".